-Scientists discover brain's anti-distraction systemApril 15th, 2014 in Neuroscience /
+Scientists discover brain's anti-distraction systemApril 15, 2014 in Medicine & Health / Neuroscience

 (Medical Xpress)—Two Simon Fraser University psychologists have made a brain-related discovery that could revolutionize doctors' perception and treatment of attention-deficit disorders.